avrello-neo/avrello-neo/README.md

 # 💫 About Me:
-I'm currenly learning and want collaborate with anyone
+I'm currenly learning and want collaborate with anyone.
+And by the way i like ghibli😊🙌

 ## 🌐 Socials: